aiven/terraform-provider-aiven/docs/data-sources/external_identity.md

 subcategory: ""
 description: |-
   Maps an external service user to an Aiven user.
+  This resource is in the beta stage and may change without notice.
+Set the PROVIDER_AIVEN_ENABLE_BETA environment variable to use the resource.
 ---

 # aiven_external_identity (Data Source)

 Maps an external service user to an Aiven user.

+**This resource is in the beta stage and may change without notice.** Set the `PROVIDER_AIVEN_ENABLE_BETA` environment variable to use the resource.